View of Washington Square Park from the south towards the fountain and arch

 Faculty Mentoring.
 The Early Career Faculty Institute and Mid-Career Faculty Initiative evolved out of the unique needs of faculty at different points in their careers.
 Each program provides knowledge, insight, resources, and engagement opportunities, and prepares faculty to meet key career milestones such as tenure, promotion, and contract renewal.
 Faculty also focus on developing academic leadership capacity, as well as positively impacting communities within and outside NYU.

 Pathways.
 From pre-college students to career faculty, pathway programs enhance teaching, research, and community engagement.
 College & Career Lab (CCL) offers New York City middle and high school students the opportunity to explore academic and professional pathways to help them thrive in high school, college, and beyond.
 Faculty First-Look (FFL) provides talented scholars, especially those underrepresented in the academy, with insight into what it takes to prepare for a future faculty career.
-Pathways website tells the stories of students, faculty, and higher education leaders engaged in pathway programs at NYU.
-The stories are presented through video content, podcasts, immersive experiences, an interactive map, aggregated news, and resources.
+The Pathways website tells the stories of students, faculty, and higher education leaders engaged in pathway programs at NYU, presented through video content, podcasts, immersive experiences, an interactive map, aggregated news, and resources.

 Alliance for Public Interest Technology.
 A global, multidisciplinary, group of NYU faculty, administrators and staff, the Alliance for Public Interest Technology aims to facilitate faculty research, teaching, and thought leadership on the responsible and ethical creation, use, and governance of technology in society.